cmtchssn/Dissertation/README.md

 Got some great features working.
 Plugging away at the tutorials.
 Be back tomorrow for more.

+### Day 059
+I'm back again today.
+Time to get to work.

+I have height, it looks good, but I think I have to recreate the mesh whenever I move the noise across the floor.
+I'll do some more tests where I actually move terrain while making music.
+Another probable issue is finding how high to make the world.
+It may be best to start with a flat map at 0y then change depths of map mid game.
+Other than those two immediate issues, this is an excellent addition to the sequencer and will be used to write scores.
+For writing VR scores, I think adding terrain animations and drop-off points for dice and spheres will work quite well.
+I'm going to watch some more tutorials in case I miss something good, but for the most part, this feature is working well.

+I got the mesh updating/changing everytime I change a map param.
+There is the possibility of objects falling through the mesh as it is changing.
+I should find a way to optimize that.

 ---

 ### Jesse Meeting 001